hrla14-elfuego/bartr/README.md

 1) `npm install || yarn` Install the necessary dependencies

+2) `gulp seed` Create the database, create the schema, seed the database

-2) `gulp` Run nodemon, watch the database changes, and webpack hot reload (fire)
+3) `gulp` Runs nodemon, watches the database definition for schema changes, watches the seed data for seed data changes, and runs webpack with hot reload

-3) `gulp seed` Create the tables & schemas in the database

-4) `cd path/bartr/server/db` Change the directory to the root bartr folder and then into the db folder

-5) `bartr.sqlite3 sqlite3` Run SQLite3 to monitor the database

-6) Run localhost:8080 in your desired browser to get started!
+4) Open localhost:8080 in your desired browser to get started!

+## Development environment

+Webpack-dev-server runs on port 8080, node runs on port 5000.
+You will need API keys for Auth0 to run this app.
+The app expects the keys to be in a .env file in the project root, they are loaded by gulp before starting nodemon and loaded by webpack before compiling the bundle.

+The app uses a SQLite database for local development but was also deployed to Heroku with a Heroku Postgres database for production.
+When changing the database schema you may need to delete the SQLite file and let the seed script recreate it from scratch.

+`sqlite server/db/bartr.sqlite3 sqlite3` Run SQLite3 to view the database in local dev environment

 ### Technology Used